brianhuynh2021/Use_API_to_clone_and_analyst_stock/README.md

-# Take-Home Assignment

-The goal of this take-home assignment is to evaluate your abilities to use API, data processing and transformation, SQL, and implement a new API service in Python.
+use API, data processing and transformation, SQL, and implement a new API service in Python.

-You should first fork this repository, and then send us the code or the url of your forked repository via email.

-**Please do not submit any pull requests to this repository.**

-You need to perform the following **Two** tasks:

 ## Task1
 ### Problem Statement: